Fixing Video Issues

 First, empty your cache and delete your browser history.
 This usually works to free up your computer/device to have enough “space” to play videos.
 You should do this every week anyway.

 Second, update your browser to the latest version.

-If you have an iPad, try the Chrome browser.
+If you have an iPad, upload the new IOS 13 for IPad.